josieusa/make-objects-iterable/README.md

 Call `makeObjectsIterable()` at the beginning of your app in order to modify the `Object` prototype.

+## Where?

+In Node 6 LTS.

+## When?

+I'm going to make a NPM module out of this repo, but please don't ask for an ETA.

+## Who?

+Me.

 ## Wait, weren't global variables and global side effects considered harmful?

 Yes.
 They also make your code less FP-style.
 And functional programming is going to conquer the world.
 In fact, this repo is powerful, but with great power comes great responsibility.